 A good Bank of America credit card for no credit that you should get is the Bank of America Custom Cash Secured Card.
 This card offers 1 - 3% cash back, depending on the type of purchase.
 The card also has a $0 annual fee.
 The Bank of America Custom Cash Secured Card requires a $200+ security deposit.

-Here are the best Bank of America credit cards for no credit:
+Here are some of the best Bank of America credit cards for no credit:

-Whichever Bank of America credit card for no credit you choose, Bank of America will report all activity on your card to the three major credit bureaus.
-When you’re starting out with no credit, there’s little room for error in trying to establish credit.
-Pay your bill on time, and in full, if possible.
-Avoid opening too many credit accounts in a short period of time, and keep your debt-to-credit ratio low.
-Any missteps this early in the game could damage the very credit you’re trying to rebuild.
+Regardless of the Bank of America credit card you choose, note that your credit activity will be reported to the three major credit bureaus.
+So, make sure to use your card responsibly by paying your bill on time and in full, if possible.
+Any missteps this early in the game could damage the very credit you’re trying to build.